robcarver17/skipperman/docs/ideas.md

 - allow multiple days / different allocations to boats, groups etc
 - cadet location warning
 - auto completes club boat

-### Required for training events:

-MISC:
-- go through all cadets and backfill qualifications

-DATA_MODEL:
-- go through all code and apply data model - VOLUNTEER ROTA, PATROL BOAT, REPORTS
-- removing volunteer / availability should also remove related information

-- Button on volunteer rota to perform checks
-- volunteer rota sort by group/ check filtering works

-REPORTS

-- spotter sheet has cancelled cadet partners on
+- cadet days warning

-### Required for cadet week:

 - with skipper access only - grant qualification from ticksheet screen and log date when awarded
 - report of qualifications awarded by date

+### Required for cadet week:

-- list of non volunteers with cadet ages
+- list of non volunteers with cadet ages - ADD to warnings
 - two types of clothing event: as part of training event, or social only seperate
 - allocate and maintain colour groups (CW)
 - maintain and report on tickets for gala dinner, include additional gala dinner invites eg sponsors, plus ones (CW)